-Gently press the sink rim until it is level with the bottom of the 0.125" [3 mm] cutout bevel.
+Gently press the sink rim until it is level with the bottom of the 0.125" (3mm) cutout bevel.

-Use a rag dipped in lacquer thinner or distilled water to wipe away excess adhesive, and allow epoxy adhesive to harden overnight (at 77°F).
+Use a rag dipped in lacquer thinner or distilled water to wipe away excess adhesive, and allow adhesive to harden overnight.